DarkMatterCore/nxdumptool/README.md

 Changelog
 --------------

+**v1.1.6:**
+* Added sequential dump support: it is now possible to start a XCI/NSP dump procedure even if there's not enough space available in the SD card!
+    * No setting has to be modified in order to enable this feature - the application will automatically ask the user if they want to use this mode if there's not enough space for the full dump.
+    * At least 1 GiB (2^30 bytes) of free space must be available in order to trigger this feature.
+    * A file-based checkpoint system is used to keep track of the already dumped parts (à la Hekate).
+    * The part(s) generated in each run must be transferred to a PC before continuing the process - except for the `.xci.seq`/`.nsp.seq` files used to keep track of the current dump status.
+    * NSPs generated using this method will also include a `.nsp.hdr` file, which holds the PFS0 header data.
+The information from this header is filled after writing all the NCAs, thus it is saved as an additional file.
+This *must* be used as the first file (placed before `.nsp.00`) when merging all the parts into a full NSP.
+    * The following options are ignored when this feature is triggered:
+        * `Split output dump (FAT32 support)` (XCI/NSP).
+File splitting *will* take place, regardless of the filesystem used by the SD card.
+Additionally, the creation of a directory with the archive bit set isn't performed with NSP dumps.
+        * `Create directory with archive bit set` (XCI only).
+        * `CRC32 checksum calculation` (NSP only).
+CRC32 checksum calculation is still available for XCI dumps.
+    * This feature is *not* compatible with batch dump operations.
+* General changes to batch dump operations:
+    * Entries from the summary list displayed in the batch dump menu can now be manually excluded from the dump operation before starting it.
+        * It is possible to disable all entries, enable all entries and/or handpick specific titles from the summary list, thus letting the user further customize the batch dump process.
+    * A new option has been added to keep track of previous successful dumps created using batch mode: "Remember dumped titles".
+        * If enabled, a 0-byte file will be created for each successful dump in a separate subdirectory.
+        * These files act as an override: they will make the application skip the titles they represent in later batch mode operations even if the "Skip already dumped titles" option is disabled.
+        * This is specially useful if someone wants to skip titles that have already been successfully dumped using batch mode - even more so if their NSPs have already been moved or deleted from the SD card.
+        * To restore the original behaviour, simply delete the contents from the "BatchOverrides" subdirectory inside "NSP".
+    * Free storage space is now properly recalculated after each successful dump during a batch mode operation.
+* UI code cleanup:
+    * `uiDrawString()`, `uiGetStrWidth()` and `uiPrintOption()` are now compatible with variable argument lists, removing the need to format a string beforehand and pass its variable to any of those functions.
+    * Preprocessor definitions are now used to specify RGB colors and for calculating vertical line coordinates, greatly simplifying calls to UI functions.
+    * Menu code now properly waits for any user input before drawing changes to the screen.
+    * Other minor coordinate fixes.
+* The application is now capable of automatically reading/saving dump settings from/to a configuration file.
+* The "Split output dump" option is, once again, enabled by default.
+FAT32 is the recommended filesystem for Switch SD cards if someone wants to use homebrew applications, so it's only logical to do this.
+* Filenames for NACP icons in NSPs now properly reflect the NCA ID from its respective content file if it was modified.
+* Fixed a bug that prevented to dump a specific file in the RomFS section from any update.
+* Fixed a bug in the RomFS block collision check code that prevented to generate NSP dumps from certain titles with a RomFS section in Control/Manual NCAs that falls under an edge case that wasn't being handled properly.
+Thanks to [Zet-sensei](https://github.com/Zet-sensei) for reporting this problem!

+Thanks to [FennecTECH](https://github.com/fennectech) for providing with testing!

 **v1.1.5:**
 * Built with latest libnx release, in order to fix HID problems under HOS 9.0.0+.
 * Added support for Korean and Chinese character sets.